 Fitted wardrobes with sloping ceilings

-Properly designed fitted wardrobes will maximise storage space by making use of akward cubbies.
-Just ensure that the internal spaces are large enough to be useful - if you can only fit a shoe box, it's probably best to re-consider your design.
+Properly designed fitted wardrobes will maximise storage space by making use of awkward cubbies.
+Just ensure that the internal spaces are large enough to be useful – if you can only fit a shoe box, it's probably best to re-consider your design.

-Sliding doors probably won't be an option, so consider bi-fold doors if you lack the floor space for a traditional hinges.
+Sliding doors probably won't be an option, so consider bi-fold doors if you lack the floor space for traditional hinges.

 The process of designing your wardrobes will depend on the company you choose.